ucsd-ccbb/network_bio_toolkit/README.md

 - Clustering of resulting nearest N (we recommend N = 300-500) network proximal genes to input DE genes, forming a 'proximal subnetwork'.
 Clustering allows for exploration and annotation of the pathways represented in the proximal subnetwork.
 Clustering is conducted using a network modularity maximization algorithm (https://github.com/taynaud/python-louvain, http://iopscience.iop.org/article/10.1088/1742-5468/2008/10/P10008/meta), which identifies groups of nodes which are more highly connected within the group than between groups.
 Annotation of clusters is performed using over-representation analysis, with gprofiler, using as the background set the N genes in the proximal subnetwork.
 - We additionally provide layout options to focus on individual clusters, a table containing the full analysis results, and export options to cytopscape for further formatting.

-Note:
-Annotation of clusters/over-representation analysis is only available for Heat3.py because gprofiler requires python 3.
+**Note**: Annotation of clusters/over-representation analysis is only available for Heat3.py because gprofiler requires python 3.

 ### Gene Set Enrichment Analysis Workflow

-module: PrepGsea
+**module**: PrepGsea

-description:

-The gene set enrichment analysis workflow provides an interactive interface to the gseapy tools, consistent with the format used in our other tools.
+**description**: The gene set enrichment analysis workflow provides an interactive interface to the gseapy tools, consistent with the format used in our other tools.

-workflow:
+**workflow**:

 - The user provides an expression file and an experiment metadata file
 - The user selects the desired comparison for GSEA from provided interactive widgets.